Untangling the role of temporal and spatial variations in persistance of populations: The ( )-model

-as globally asymptotically stable equilibria.
-From Figure \ref{F(m,T)} it is evident that the solutions are trapped in the interval $[V_m^-\,,\,V_m^+]$.
+as globally asymptotically stable equilibria (that is, $\varphi^+_t(v)$ converges to $V_m^+$ and $\varphi^-_t(v)$ converges to $V_m^-$).
+From Figure \ref{F(m,T)} it is evident that the solutions of $F(m,T)$ are trapped in the interval $[V_m^-\,,\,V_m^+]$.
 The following proposition is easy to prove with elementary calculus means.
-It is done in Appendix \ref{apendiceperiodic} : {\proposition The switched system $F(m,T)$ has a unique periodic solution, denoted by $P_{m,T}(t)$, globally asymptotically stable, which oscillates between two values $P^-_{m,T}$, and $P^+_{m,T}$ contained in the interval $[V_m^-,\; V_m^+]$ ; $P^-_{m,T}= - P^+_{m,T}$ and the function $T \mapsto P^+_{m,T}$ is an increasing function of $T$ which tends to $V_m^+$ when $T$ tends to infinity.}
+Since we don't know reference for it a proof is done in Appendix \ref{apendiceperiodic} : {\proposition The switched system $F(m,T)$ has a unique periodic solution, denoted by $P_{m,T}(t)$, globally asymptotically stable, which oscillates between two values $P^-_{m,T}$, and $P^+_{m,T}$ contained in the interval $[V_m^-,\; V_m^+]$ ; $P^-_{m,T}= - P^+_{m,T}$ and the function $T \mapsto P^+_{m,T}$ is an increasing function of $T$ which tends to $V_m^+$ when $T$ tends to infinity.}